fabriziodemaria/LeetCode_To_GitHub/README.md

 Let me know if you want me to add support for more scenarios.

 # HOW TO
+- Clone this repository anywhere on your computer.
-Set the path to your chromedriver location.
+- Set the path to your chromedriver location.
-Clone this repository anywhere on your computer.
-Then navigate with the Terminal to the cloned source code and execute the following command:
+- Navigate with the Terminal to the cloned source code and execute the following command:

 <pre>python import_lc.py <you Google email> <your Google password> <destination folder for your solutions></pre>